domaframework/doma-docs/docs/getting-started.rst

 Sample project structure
 ========================

-The getting-started sample is a Gradle multi-project consisting of java-8 and java-17 sub-projects.
+The getting-started sample is a Gradle multi-project that includes a java-17 subproject.
-Both are similar, with the primary difference being how SQL statements are stored: in files for java-8 and as Text Blocks in java-17.

-This guide will focus on the java-17 project.
+This guide will focus on the java-17 subproject.

 Import project to your IDE
 ==========================